tai1nguyen/dnd-gadgetzan-gazette/about/rule-of-law.md

 ![Quest Board](../references/images/quest-board.jpg)

 ## Corruption
-Like any other city, crime is a common occurance in the day to day life of the city.
+Like any other city, crime is a common occurance in the day to day life of the people that reside therein.
 Unlike other cities, Gadgetzan's recent boom in economic wealth have also brought with it an increase in criminal activities.

 As more bad actors make a presence on the streets, the corrupting force they exude have begun to affect the once noble City Watch and Watchful Order.
-There have been whispers of some members known to look the other way to balanant abuses of the law for a quick coin.
+There have been whispers of some members known to have looked the other way to balanant abuses of the law for a quick coin.